 Is There Any Formula to Solve Problems with?

-Each formula emphasizes different part of text.
-Naturally there are formulas which focus on finding and solving a problem.
-A great example of one is the PAS formula (Problem – Agitate – Solve).
+Each of many marketing models creates a slightly different path for your customers to follow.
+They all focus on similar triggers but can show them in a variety of ways, emphasizing different aspects of your product or service.
+There are formulas that focus specifically on finding, highlighting and solving a problem.
+An excellent example of such models is the PAS formula (Problem – Agitate – Solve).
 If you follow the formula step-by-step you will:

 - Identify a problem.